razerofficial/UE4ChromaSDK/README.md

 **int UChromaSDKPluginBPLibrary::ChromaSDKUnInit()**

 `UnInit` returns the result of calling ChromaSDK::UnInit.
 Uninitializes the ChromaSDK.
+A result of zero indicates success.

 ![image_18](images/image_18.png)